-Welcome on a student tour to Windsor and Winchester.
+Welcome on a student tour to Windsor & Winchester.

-After lunch about 1.30pm we will depart to Winchester arriving about 2.30pm for a walking tour showing you Britains oldest public school (Winchester College), one of the largest and best Cathedrals in Europe (free entry on Sunday or small charge on Saturday) and the former home of author Jane Austen (no entry allowed).
-We will finish the tour at the Great Hall (part of the Winchester Castle) which once ruled England and was the Capital and centre of political and royal power about one thousand years ago before London.
+On the Winchester tour you will see Britains oldest public school (Winchester College), one of the largest and best Cathedrals in Europe (free entry on Sunday or small charge on Saturday) and the former home of author Jane Austen (no entry allowed).

-Visit Eton and see one of England’s most prestigious and expensive schools where Prince William and Prince Harry were educated and many Prime Ministers such as David Cameron.
+Take the chance to visit Eton nearby about a 15 minute walk from Windsor and see one of England’s most prestigious and expensive schools.
+Prince William and Prince Harry were educated and many Prime Ministers including David Cameron.

 The present form of the city dates to reconstruction in the late 9th century, when King Alfred the Great obliterated the Roman street plan in favour of a new structure to provide better defence against the Vikings.